shopware5/shopware/UPGRADE-5.5.md

 * Added new config flag **isCustomStore** for the `Shopware.apps.Base.view.element.Select` to create a store with a custom **"valueField"**.
 * Added new smarty block `widgets/emotion/index/classes` to file `widgets/emotion/index.tpl`
 * Added config `backward_compatibility.predictable_plugin_order` with default `false`.
 Enabling this loads plugins in alphabetical order instead of an undefined one.
+* Added numeric amounts for cart items in cart array structure

 ### Removals